Average grants awarded annually to community-based projects

 Awarded over the last 20 years

-PWCF continues to focus on key issues and provide funding to more than 100 organisations each year to deliver projects within the funding themes.
+PWCF continues to focus on key issues and provide funding to numerous organisations each year to deliver projects within the funding themes.
 PWCF also has a significant interest in supporting young people and the built environment; grants are awarded to The Prince’s Foundation and Prince’s Trust programmes in Australia, Canada and New Zealand.

 In order to increase our impact and ensure that we have a holistic approach to our grant making, we encourage our grant beneficiaries to work together where they have overlapping programmes.
 An example of this approach is the grant awarded to The Rivers Trust and The Cambridge Institute for Sustainability Leadership in support of a three-year project on water catchment management which links into our interest in environmental sustainability issues.
 Under PWCF’s health, wellbeing and social inclusion theme, a grant was made to Shared Lives Plus, to combat loneliness and promote supportive shared living through Shared Lives and Homeshare schemes run in partnership with local and national governments.

 The small grant programme enables charities to leverage and unlock funding from other sources for grass roots community projects and reach disadvantaged communities.